Image Classification (TF2)

 See the Data Annotation Format page for more information about the data format for image classification.

 Below is a sample for the classification spec file.
-It has seven major components–
+It has 8 major components:

 model,